 Boudin’s tools paintings are ‘ghostly signals’, evoking alienation and the phantasmatic way human labor reappears in commodities and surplus value or how spiritual beings can be thought of as collective representations.
 The gloom around the object; its disquiet and its unmourned histories is pressed into the frame and material of these little black paintings.

 Accompanying the Dark Tools series is a series of paintings of hung gloves, which extends the references to past work, construction, and labours.
 This time, fully framed but still muddy and dark.
-Boudin does not often let the series dictate fully the program or interpretive framework of his works.
-There is humour in his selection of works; Beckettian and deathly, but funny nevertheless.
+Boudin does not often let the series dictate fully the program or interpretive framework of their works.
+There is humour in this selection of works; Beckettian and deathly, but funny nevertheless.